nf-core/funcscan/docs/usage.md

 DeepBGC relies on trained models and Pfam database to run its analysis.
 Nf-core/funcscan will download these databases for you.
 If the flag `--save_databases` is set, the downloaded files will be stored in the output directory under `databases/deepbgc/`.

-Alternatively, if you already downloaded the database locally, you can indicate the path to the database folder with `--bgc_deepbgc_database path/to/deepbgc_db/`.
+Alternatively, if you already downloaded the database locally with `deepbgc download`, you can indicate the path to the database folder with `--bgc_deepbgc_database path/to/deepbgc_db/`.
 The folder has to contain the subfolders as in the database folder downloaded by `deepbgc download`:

 ```console
 deepbgc_db/